GSA/piv-guides/Template-2.md

   3. A **_Markdown Template_** to copy and paste into your page (i.e., to help with Markdown formatting).
   4. Some **_writing and Style Resources_** (i.e., to help with plain language, writing, and style).

-# How To Create a New Page for Your FICAM Guide
+# How To Create a New Page To Start Your Guide

 These procedures will walk you through the basics of creating a new FICAM Guide, including: